Trump to propose $54 billion in cuts to 'most federal agencies'

 The official said those cuts will come through "unauthorized programs" and places "where there is duplication, where consolidation needs to occur."

-Few details were provided on how the cuts will be made, but a Trump administration official told CNN that all $54 million will be cut in fiscal year 2018.
+Few details were provided on how the cuts will be made, but a Trump administration official told CNN that all $54 billion will be cut in fiscal year 2018.
 Multiple officials have also made clear over the last 48 hours that the Environmental Protection Agency and foreign aid will be cut significantly under the new plan.

 The budget, one OMB official said, expects "the rest of the world to step up in some of the programs this country has been so generous in funding" over the years.